 OverDrive and the Steering Committee to create a recommended list of publishers that selectors could use.
+In addition, the Collection Development Committee will research what other platforms publishers work with and those various purchasing models to potentially help supplement audio.
 This activity would begin in June 2020.